 If the child is absent, then it can be administered between Monday 15th June 2020 to Friday 19th June 2020.

 As with KS1 and KS2 test administration the Phonics Screening check is subject to STA security and administration requirements as detailed in the assessment and reporting arrangements handbook and all specific handbooks and guidance.

-Unannounced visits are made to 10% of schools and academies before, during or after the check period in June to ensure that schools have robust procedures in place to maintain the integrity of the checks.
+The LA has a statutory duty to perform unannounced visits.
+These are made to 10% of schools and academies before, during or after the check period in June.
+This is to ensure schools have robust procedures in place to maintain the integrity of the checks.